harikapalla/python_codes/README.md

 This folder contains python codes

-Python codes are practised in jupyter notebook having the extension of .ipynb
+All python codes are practiced in jupyter notebook.